Skip to main content

 What Is an Operating Agreement and Do I Need One?

-An operating agreement is a legal document that defines how your LLC is owned and operated — covering ownership percentages, how profits and losses are distributed, how decisions are made, and what happens when a member leaves.
-Every LLC should have one, even single-member LLCs, because it protects your liability protection and prevents disputes.
-ZenBusiness provides a customizable operating agreement with Pro and Premium plans.
+An operating agreement is a legal document that defines how your LLC is owned and operated — covering ownership percentages, profit and loss distribution, decision-making authority, and what happens when a member leaves or the business dissolves.
+Five states legally require one (California, New York, Maine, Delaware, and Missouri), and every other state strongly recommends one.
+ZenBusiness provides a customizable operating agreement template with Pro and Premium plans.

 What an Operating Agreement Covers